ClusterLabs/resource-agents/doc/dev-guides/writing-python-agents.md

 A simple library for authoring resource agents in Python is provided in the `ocf.py` library.

-Agents written in Python should be ideally compatible both with Python 2.7+ and Python 3.3+.
+Agents written in Python should be compatible with Python 3.6+.

 The library provides various helper constants and functions, a logging implementation as well as a run loop and metadata generation facility.